Poncke Princen

 Johannes Cornelis Princen (21 November 1925 – 2 February 2002), also known as Poncke Princen, was a Dutch anti-Nazi fighter and activist.
-In 1948, he deserted, joining the pro-independence guerrillas in what was then the Dutch Indies.
+In 1948, he deserted the Dutch military, and joined the Indonesian independence guerrillas in the Dutch Indies.

-He lived the rest of his life in Indonesia, where he became a prominent human rights activist and political dissident under various dictatorial regimes and consequently spent considerable time in detention.
+For his anti-Nazi activities, he was imprisoned in several Nazi prisons and camps in the Netherlands and Germany.
+After defecting to the Indonesian guerrillas who opposed Dutch rule, he lived the rest of his life in Indonesia, where he became a human rights activist and political dissident.
+Owing to his activism, he spent time in detention in Indonesia.

 Early life

-Princen and his three siblings were the children of free-thinking parents with anarchist tendencies.
-His great-grandfather had been a deserter from military service, who had long been chased by the law and whose life was described in a book by Anton Coolen.
+Princen was born in The Hague, Netherlands to socialist parents.
+His great-grandfather had been a deserter from military service and had long been chased by the authorities.

-Despite his upbringing, the young Princen conceived an interest in Catholicism under the influence of the parents of his mother, Theresia Princen-Van der Lee.
-In 1939, he entered the Holy Ghost Seminary at Weert – where he was followed by his younger brother Kees Princen, with whom he was to maintain correspondence throughout all the vicissitudes of his life.
-It was while he was at the seminary that Nazi Germany invaded and occupied the Netherlands in 1940.
+Despite his upbringing, Princen took interest in Catholicism, influenced by his grandmother, Theresia Princen-Van der Lee.
+In 1939, he entered the Holy Ghost Seminary at Weert – where he was followed by his younger brother Kees Princen, with whom he was to maintain correspondence throughout his life.
+In 1940, while he was at the seminary, Nazi Germany invaded and occupied the Netherlands.